harunaOseni/Interview-Prep-Kit/README.md

-# Hackerrank-Interview-Prep-Kit
+#Interview-Prep-Kit
-This are the javascripts solutions to every hackerrank interview prep kit challenge, from warm ups to binary trees and more.
+This are the javascripts solutions to programming/coding interview challenges, from warm ups to binary trees and more.